Companion Planting: Why You Should Grow These Plants Side-by-Side

 The shorter garlic fills in nicely around the bare stems of rosebushes.
 More important to the success of this companion planting, garlic is said to chase away aphids, spider mites and most importantly, Japanese beetles.

 Rosemary and Cabbage

 Rosemary is a strong-smelling herb (fortunately, it’s a good aroma!) that may help confuse or distract cabbage moths from cabbage, kale or other cole crops.
 Sage and mint are also reported to have the ability to ward off cabbage moths.
-(Mint can be a garden thug, by taking over in a hurry, so plant it in a container and bury the container to keep the roots from spreading.)
-These are the best herbs to grow on a patio.
+(Mint can be a garden bully, by taking over in a hurry, so plant it in a container and bury the container to keep the roots from spreading.)

 Nasturtium and Squash

 Just like marigolds, colorful nasturtiums can bring an ornamental flourish to the garden while doing the heavy lifting on pest control.
 In this case, nasturtium’s job is to guard against aphids and squash bugs.
 Bonus: Edible nasturtium flowers can be added as a salad topper.